puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_bolt.md

 Bolt is better suited to running commands on one or more remote nodes so the output can be collected and potentially acted upon by another tool.
-And instead of using a tool like ssh in a `for` loop, you provide a list of nodes to Bolt, and it will connect to each one and running the desired command.
+And instead of using a tool like ssh in a `for` loop, you provide a list of nodes to Bolt, and it will connect to each one and run the desired command.
 Now let's try some examples using a Docker-hosted machine as target node:

     bolt command run hostname --nodes docker://bolt.puppet.vm